 All visitors are encouraged but no longer required to wear a mask throughout all buildings and facilities of Stony Brook Medicine.
 Visitors for patients who are COVID positive must wear a mask at all times while in the patient room.
 Additionally, visitors will be required to show photo identification.
 Acceptable forms of photo identification include a driver’s license, passport, green card, government-issued ID and U.S. military ID.

 At the end of the visit, all visitors are asked to check out at the designated visitor kiosks in the hospital lobby to allow for the next visitor to come to the unit.

 - Emergency Department: One visitor per patient.

 - Child Psychiatry: Two visitors per child per visiting session.

-- 10N: Two visitors per session, no switching of visitors.
+- Adult Psychiatry: Two visitors per session, no switching of visitors.